JoseSierra1982/express-node-website/README.md

 - Twig
 - Vash

-Notice that we can use "Express Generator" to let express install the required package with the default boilerplate to start our application.
+Notice that we can use "Express Generator" tool to let express install the required package with the default boilerplate to start our application.
+This tool will set up the basic structure of your application, including the required packages.
 You can refer to my repo ["Express Application"](https://github.com/anmarjarjees/express-application) for more details.

-The templating engine "hbs" for ["Handlebars"](https://handlebarsjs.com/) has a similar syntax to other JavaScript frameworks like Vue or Angular.
-You can refer to my repo ["Express Website with Hbs"](https://github.com/anmarjarjees/express-website-hbs) for more details about using
+The **Handlebars** templating engine (hbs) for ["Handlebars"](https://handlebarsjs.com/) has a syntax similar to other JavaScript frameworks like Vue or Angular.
+For more details about using Handlebars, visit my repo ["Express Website with Hbs"](https://github.com/anmarjarjees/express-website-hbs).

 # Quick Steps:
 1. Initialize the "package.json" file: